Reading and understanding food labels

 Elements contributing to the star rating include:

-- Energy (kilojoules).
+- Energy (kilojoules)

-- Nutrients to limit - saturated fat, sodium (salt) and sugars.
+- Nutrients to limit - saturated fat, sodium (salt) and sugars

-- Positive nutrients - dietary fibre, protein and fruit, vegetable, nut and legume content.
+- Positive nutrients - dietary fibre, protein and fruit, vegetable, nut and legume content

-Because Health Star Ratings are designed to judge similar food products, comparing different kinds of foods will not give accurate results.
+Because Health Star Ratings are designed to compare similar food products, comparing different kinds of foods will not give accurate results.
 For example, the star rating on a yoghurt does not represent how healthy it is compared to a packet of lollies or breakfast cereal, only compared to other yoghurts or similar dairy products.

 Visit the Health Star Rating website to learn more.

-Names for fat
+Different names for fat

-Names for sugar
+Different names for sugar

-Names for salt
+Different names for salt

 Use-by and best-before date